Azure/azure-devtestlab/README.md

-# Azure DevTest Lab Community
+# Azure DevTest Labs Community
 This is a public, community-contributed repository that contains:
 - **Artifacts for Azure DevTest Labs:** These artifacts can be deployed onto VMs in Azure DevTest Labs in the new Azure portal.